RuthiCohen/personalized_xai_aglorithm/README.md

 The model is trained and evaluated on the **RAVEN-10k** dataset, which can be downloaded from:
 🔗 https://wellyzhang.github.io/project/raven.html#dataset
 > Click on the **Google Drive link** to download the dataset and place it in the appropriate directory.
-> Place the RAVEN-10k in a directory: `experiment_2/dataset/RAVEN-10000`
+> Place the RAVEN-10k in a directory: `raven10k-640x640`, this is a zip directory so please unzeep it before running.

 ### 📂 Important Files
 - `generate_data.py` – Creates a folder containing visual reasoning puzzles and runs different explanation methods on them.
 - `main.py` – Demonstrates example explanations for a selected Raven matrix.
-- `train.py` – Trains the DCNet model across multiple folds.(DCnet repository)
+- `train.py` – Trains the DCNet model across multiple folds.(DCnet repository).
 - `test.py` – Test the DCNet models and returns the accuracy results.
-(DCnet repository)
+(DCnet repository).
+- `results_anaylsis_experiment.ipynb` - The statistical results of the experiment.
+- `results/` - This directory contains the experiment results.

 ### 📊 Output
 - Training will result in **30 saved models**.